 Project team Structure/Lead Countries

-Leads: Iceland, Norway, Sweden, Canada (tbc), USA (tbc), AIA, OSPAR, others?
+Leads: Iceland, Norway, Sweden, Canada (tbc), USA, AIA, OSPAR, others?

-Each Arctic Council member government and Permanent Participants’ organization to appoint a project team member.
+Each Arctic State government and Permanent Participants’ organization to appoint a project team member.

-Collaboration with other Arctic Council working groups, as relevant, and other organizations e.g. OSPAR, PICES and ICES on the monitoring programme, and as relevant, from e.g. UNEP/GPA (GPML), as appropriate.
+Collaboration with other Arctic Council working groups, as relevant, and other organizations e.g., OSPAR, PICES and ICES on the monitoring programme, and as relevant, from e.g., UNEP/GPA (GPML), as appropriate.

 The PAME Secretariat will provide administrative and project assistance.